pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: At least one tag in the contact list.

     1. Test case: `tags`<br>
-       Expected: Tag(s) is shown in the status message.
+       Expected: Tag(s) is shown in the result display message.

     1. Test case: no tags shown<br>
        Prerequisite: No tags in the contact list.<br>
        Command: `tags`<br>
-       Expected: No tags message shown in the status message.
+       Expected: No tags message shown in the result display message.

 #### Finding contacts using a tag